TheArturthur/CoppermindScraper/Cosmere/General Khal.md

 ## Personality and Appearance
 General Khal has yellow eyes and stands with a straight back.
 He is bald and appears limber.
 Khal is a cautious man and has his doubts about the strength of the Alethi throne.
 As a veteran of combat, he has an understanding of how conflict and terrible situations can unite men.
 Also a seasoned commander, Khal is experienced in matters of war and advises Dalinar on a variety of other issues as well.
-General Khal's [[Dahn\|dahn]] is uncertain at present, but as a [[Shardbearer\|Shardbearer]] he is at least of the fourth dahn.
+As a general, Khal is of the third [[Dahn\|dahn]], which is the highest a man can achieve without being royalty or related to a highprince.

 ## Attributes and Abilities
 General Khal is one of the few Alethi to own both [[Shardplate\|Shardplate]] and a [[Shardblade\|Shardblade]].
 As a full Shardbearer, Khal's effectiveness on the battlefield is unmatched by any common soldier, and when using his Shards, he is nigh-unstoppable in combat.
 While General Khal's skill with a Blade is unmentioned, he is likely a master, as he is chosen to lead the strike team that guards the highprinces during their meeting.